Viilih/ToDoList/readme.md

 <p align="justify"> Project to create a task list with some funcionalities and responsive for other screens</p>

-:trophy Add/Remove tasks
+:trophy: Add/Remove tasks from list

-Project Status: Concluido :heavy_check_mark:
+Project Status: Completed :heavy_check_mark:

 ## Deploy da Aplicação com Netlify: :dash: